JuliaHealth/NeuroAnalyzer.jl/README.md

 Pkg.instantiate()
 Pkg.update()
 # activate the package
-using NeuroJ
+using NeuroAnalyzer
-# check if NeuroJ has been correctly installed
+# check if NeuroAnalyzer has been correctly installed
-neuroj_version()
+NeuroAnalyzer_version()
 ```

 ## Requirements

 Julia version ≥ 1.7.0 is required.
-Julia [current stable version](https://julialang.org/downloads/#current_stable_release) is recommended, as NeuroJ.jl is only tested against it.
+Julia [current stable version](https://julialang.org/downloads/#current_stable_release) is recommended, as NeuroAnalyzer.jl is only tested against it.

 The following packages are required:
 - CSV